 Barefoot Investor Basics

-But when I told my friend that I was going to be writing an article on the Barefoot Investor, she simply said:
+But when I told my friend that I was going to be writing an article on the Barefoot Investor, she just said:

-“Ugh, I gave up, too many buckets, too many bank accounts”.
+“Ugh, I gave up; too many buckets, too many bank accounts”, which got me thinking.

 Is this a common occurrence for those who’ve read the book?